Recurrent Generic Contour-based Instance Segmentation with Progressive Learning

-As shown in Table~\ref{tab:coco}, our PolySnake achieves 34.8 and 34.9 AP on the COCO val and test-dev set, respectively.
-We outperform the classic DeepSnake~\cite{peng2020deep} by 4.3 and 4.6 AP on the val and test-dev set, respectively.
-Besides, compared with the recent state-of-the-art method E2EC~\cite{zhang2022e2ec}, we achieve a 1.2 and 1.1 AP improvement on the val and test-dev set, respectively.
+As shown in Table~\ref{tab:coco}, PolySnake achieves 34.8 and 34.9 AP on the COCO val and test-dev set, respectively.
+It outperforms the classic DeepSnake~\cite{peng2020deep} by 4.3 and 4.6 AP on the val and test-dev set, respectively.
+Besides, compared with the recent state-of-the-art method E2EC~\cite{zhang2022e2ec}, it achieved a 1.2 and 1.1 AP improvement on the val and test-dev set, respectively.

 \textbf{Performance on Cityscapes.} As suggested in DeepSnake~\cite{peng2020deep}, we apply the component detection strategy~\cite{He_2017_ICCV} to handle the fragmented instances, which are frequently occurred in the dataset.
 We train the ICG and ICD modules end-to-end for 200 epochs with 16 images per batch on 4 RTX 2080Ti GPUs.
 Then, their weights are frozen and we train the MCR module for 50 epochs.
 The Adam optimizer~\cite{kingma2014adam} is used, and the learning rate schedule is the same as that for the SBD~\cite{hariharan2011semantic} dataset.
 We choose the model performing best on the validation set and the evaluation is conducted at a single resolution of $1216 \times 2432$, following DeepSnake~\cite{peng2020deep}.